cloudmesh-community/book/chapters/linux/ssh.md

 The comment will remind you where the key has been created, you could for example use the hostname on which you created the key.

-In the follwoing text we will use *localname* to indicate the username on your computer on which you execute the command.
+In the following text we will use *localname* to indicate the username on your computer on which you execute the command.

 The command requires the interaction of the user.
 The first question